 Then a friend sent me a recipe for banana nut cookies that were really pretty good.
-I started experimenting from that recipe, and found my way to the sweet, dense, chewy cookies that I called Sunshine Cookies.
-I included the recipe for Sunshine Cookies in the recipe book that you get if you sign up for my newsletter.
+I started experimenting from that recipe, and found my way to sweet, dense, chewy cookies that I called Sunshine Cookies.

 But when I went to make them during Christmas, I realized that I was out of dried apricots!
 I had two choices: go to the grocery AGAIN, and get dried apricots.
 Or change the recipe.

 So I changed the recipe.
-And I think I like this version even more than the version that I included in my recipe book!
+And I think I like this version even better!

 Impossible Coconut Cherry Cookies

 3 large, very ripe bananas (if the bananas are on the small side, use 4)

 4 or 5 pitted Medjool dates

 ¾ cup raw cashews